f5devcentral/f5-big-iq-lab/docs/class6/module2/module2.rst

 assign them to your managed devices by associating them with a Local Traffic Manager clientssl or serverssl profile, and deploying it.

-**Tasks:**

-1. Move a certificate from unmanaged to managed state.
-2. Create and Import a self-signed certificates/key to BIG-IQ
-3. Renew expired certificates and Deploy from BIG-IQ to managed BIG-IP

 .. note::
 	 When you discover a BIG-IP device, BIG-IQ Centralized Management imports its SSL certificates' properties (metadata), but not the actual SSL certificates and key pairs.
 These certificates display as Unmanaged on the BIG-IQ Certificates & Keys screen.
     This allows you to monitor each SSL certificate's expiration date from BIG-IQ, without having to log on directly to the BIG-IP device.

 Convert an unmanaged SSL key certificate and key pair to managed so you can centrally manage it from BIG-IQ Centralized Management.
 This saves